orbitalfoundation/orbital-sys/readme.md

 # Orbital-Sys

+## The Problem

+1) As developers we often seek some kind of orchestration framework to organize software projects.
+We want to be able to break code up into modules, to have some kind of way of loading up and running those code modules in a shared computational environment.

+2) We also sometimes want to be able to dynamically load code modules on the fly, and have them be able to talk to already loaded services, binding to them by specific function names or by more general capabilities, often in some kind of registry, or via a pub/sub mechanism.

+3) Ideally we'd like some kind of manifest of parts, code, assets, relationships.
+Here often programmers either invent their own declarative grammar or effectively just declare their parts in procedural code at startup.
+Ultimately we want a 'right sized' representation of the big picture, an architectural diagram or 10000 foot view of the complex systems we build - at the highest level - that can be shared with other people.

-## Overview
+## This approach

-Orbital is an experimental pub/sub messaging architecture.

-The general goals are to:

-* Pub/Sub ...
-Allow code (libraries, modules, agents, functions) to be late bound together using a classic pub/sub pattern.
-The minimum service offering here is a messaging framework that makes it easy to drop new code into a 'computational soup' and have code run in a reasonable way - handling events, publishing events; including self-annealing or resolving traffic without having to explicitly wire code together beforehand.
-Also see some of the more academic thinking around observer patterns, event sourced state, and data driven design.

-* Wires ...
-Also allow explicit programmer specified formal late binding of code together, where the output of one code blob becomes the input to another blob of code.
-This is a common pattern in visual programming languages such as blueprints, flowise, behave-graph and many others, and it maps to classic ideas of forward-imperative programming that most developers are familiar with.
-In this regard this system becomes something like a linking tool.

-* Manifest grammar ...
-Encourage an application neutral, mostly declarative and human readable manifest or 'scenario definition language' for describing collections of objects (similar to Apple Pkl).
+1) Pub/sub: A pub/sub architecture seems to allow late binding and can take on the role of a dynamic package manager.
+There's quite a bit of literature on this topic on the web around observer patterns, event sourced state, and data driven design.

+2) Declarative grammar: a document based approach seems to be a good way to define startup state.
+This coupled with a pub/sub architecture seems to be a good a way to describe systems of behavior.
+Our 'manifest' or 'scenario definition language' is an application neutral, mostly declarative and human readable list of objects (similar to Apple Pkl).
+It's really just json, in fact the loader will load javascript as well to allow variables, loops and compression of the expression of state.

-* Agent sandboxes...
-More experimentally to support ideas around 'agents' or entities with component behaviors, with some emphasis on security, cpuu and memory throttling, sandboxed process isolation leveraging tools such as wasm.
+3) Agents: The deeper goal is to support entities with component behaviors, with some emphasis on security, cpuu and memory throttling, sandboxed process isolation leveraging tools such as wasm.
 The hope is to allow heterogenous agents written by different parties; even adversarial parties, to run together in a durable sandbox, where the sandbox never needs to be rebooted.
 We tend to see homogenous sandboxes (such as the average MMO game), and we do see services like cloudflare edge workers, where there are heterogenous agents talking to outside services, but we don't see heterogenous agents interacting with each other in durable online marketplaces or shared computational ecosystems yet.

+Note I'm definitely interested in other patterns / ideas / approaches if you have recommendations.
+This has emerged out of my own needs.

 ## Installing